How To Size An Air Receiver Tank

 In other words, just because the tool is rated at 20 CFM, it does not mean that the tool requires the full rated CFM for each full minute nor the full minute to complete the job.

-Because of this utilization factor, some air receiver tanks can meet heavy, short time demands of certain equipment at volumes exceeding the installed compressor’s supply capabilities.
+Because of this utilization factor, some air receiver tanks can meet heavy, short time demands of equipment at volumes exceeding the installed compressor’s supply capabilities.
 The minimum receiver capacity for certain applications may also be calculated, but experience and judgment are important at this point.

 **PSIG = Pounds Per Square Inch in Gauge; pressure within the ambient atmospheric, measure with a gauge.